skelter/embedding-clojure/serversidepostgres/README.md

 Embedding Clojure in PostgreSQL
 ===============================

-This example needs the availability of a PostgreSQL server that we can upload jars to.
+This example needs a PostgreSQL server that we can upload jars to.
 This can be done with PostgreSQL server on your dev machine, or it is easy enough to spin up a cloud server or a Vagrant server.
 See [machines](./machines) for some help on setting up a disposable